thalhamerb/remote-scheduler/README.md

 }
 ```

-Look at remote-scheduler-server-sample module for an example.
+Look at remote-scheduler-client-sample module for an example.

 ## Production Deployment

 In production, it is recommended to set up an external database for resiliency.
 To do this, add the database dependency,
-define the datasource application properties, and configure Quartz in clustered mode.
+define the datasource application properties, and configure Quartz in cluster mode.
+It is left up to the user to configure
+quartz, but below shows a typical configuration.
+Go to the [Quartz Scheduler website](http://www.quartz-scheduler.org/overview/)
+ for more information.

 ```
 pom.xml...